eclipse-iofog/iofog-platform/README.md

 * [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/)
 * [iofogctl](https://github.com/eclipse-iofog/iofogctl)

-You can run `./bootstrap.sh` in order to download those dependencies.
+`./bootstrap.sh` will download those dependencies if they are missing, and will generate the user variable file `./config.sh`

 You will also require the following environment variables
 ```sh
   export GOOGLE_APPLICATION_CREDENTIALS=<path-to-json>
   # How to generate a service account json file: https://cloud.google.com/iam/docs/creating-managing-service-account-keys
 ```
-You can edit the file `./my_credentials.sh` to provide your [keys](https://cloud.google.com/iam/docs/creating-managing-service-account-keys).
+After running bootstrap, you can edit the file `./config.sh` to provide your [keys](https://cloud.google.com/iam/docs/creating-managing-service-account-keys).

 ## Usage

-Run `./bootstrap.sh` to ensure all required dependencies are present and initialise terraform files.
+Run `./bootstrap.sh` to ensure all required dependencies are present and initialise the user variable file `./config.sh`.

 If you didn't have `gcloud` prior to running the bootstrap script, please ensure `gcloud` is in your PATH.
 You can do so by running: